Table of Contents

 Since the release of SCDPM 2012 SP1, Microsoft added support for hybrid backup by integrating DPM with Azure Backup and Microsoft Recovery Services Vault for offline and long-term protection.

 Azure Backup replaces your existing on-premises and off-site backup solution with a cloud-based solution that is reliable, secure, and cost-competitive.
-System Center Data Protection Manager (SC DPM) and Microsoft Azure Backup Server (MABS) can be integrated with Azure Backup service so you can protect your data in the cloud without worrying about Ransomware attack and data corruption.
+System Center Data Protection Manager (SC DPM) and Microsoft Azure Backup Server (MABS) can be integrated with the Azure Backup service so you can protect your data in the cloud without worrying about Ransomware attacks and data corruption.

 Up until SCDPM 2019 RTM and SCDPM 2019 UR1, the initial full backups for transferring large amounts of data to Azure which require more network bandwidth and time was based only on the Azure Import/Export service.
 Azure Import/Export service is used to securely import large amounts of data to Azure Blob storage and Azure Files by shipping disk drives to an Azure datacenter.
 This service can also be used to transfer data from Azure Blob storage to disk drives and ship to your on-premises sites.
 Data from one or more disk drives can be imported either to Azure Blob storage or Azure Files.
 With the Azure Import/Export service, you need to supply your own disk drives which should be supported using a certain list of disks required by Microsoft here.